Hes-Siemelink/instacli/instacli-spec/cli/Command line options.md

   --non-interactive, -q   Indicate that Instacli should not prompt for user input --debug, -d         Run in debug mode.
 Prints stacktraces when an error occurs.
 ```

-The names and descriptions of the global options are defined
-in [instacli-command-line-options.yaml](instacli-command-line-options.yaml) and this document explains the behavior.

 ### --help